Origami collection

 Posted by Jorgelina Lopez on

-I have always been interested in geometry, but it wasn’t until a couple of years ago that I really got into exploring the geometric patterns that you see in our Ori Collection.
+I have always been interested in geometry, but it wasn't until a couple of years ago that I truly delved into exploring the geometric patterns found in our Ori Collection.

-In 2017 I was invited by the Baltimore Museum of Art to give a workshop related to the exhibition "From Digital to Damask" by fiber artists Annet Couwenberg.
-You can go to her website to see her amazing work: www.annetcouwenberg.com
+In 2017, I had the honor of being invited by the Baltimore Museum of Art to conduct a workshop in relation to the exhibition "From Digital to Damask" by the talented fiber artist, Annet Couwenberg.
+To witness her incredible work, I encourage you to visit her website at: www.annetcouwenberg.com

-When I saw her work what fascinated me the most was her pleated textile sculptures.
-The intricate and elegant geometry of these organic sculptures and the transformation of a simple flat surface into a beautiful repetitive structure.
-I felt this beautiful connection between art, patterns, and nature.
+What captivated me the most when I saw her artwork were her pleated textile sculptures.
+The intricate and elegant geometry of these organic sculptures, along with the remarkable transformation of a flat surface into a repetitive and beautiful structure, left me in awe.
+It was a truly remarkable connection between art, patterns, and nature.

-The workshop was a great experience and gave me the opportunity to continue exploring folding techniques.
-I first worked with paper and then translated its properties to the fabric.
-Paper has a memory.
-Once you fold it the mark remains on it, but the fabric behaves in a very different way.
-After experimenting with different textiles and processes I found the balance between the flexibility of the fabric and the firmness of the paper to design a new collection of pendant lamps.
+The workshop provided a wonderful experience and allowed me to further explore folding techniques.
+Initially, I worked with paper and then applied its properties to fabric.
+Paper has a unique memory - once folded, the mark remains.
+However, fabric behaves in a distinct manner.
+Through experimentation with various textiles and processes, I discovered the perfect balance between fabric's flexibility and paper's firmness.
+This enabled me to design a new collection of pendant lamps.

-Exploring folding techniques and geometric patterns I also came across the familiar concept of "organic geometry".
-Geometric forms grow and develop according to the principle of symmetry and proportion.
-We can create any form or shape without the use of measurement tools.
-Structure, proportion, symmetry, harmony, and rhythm can be expressed by geometry, finding the same beauty and wisdom we see in nature, its principles of growth, and patterns.
-The construction of the ‘golden section’ is one example showing the beautiful process of ‘organic geometry.
+While exploring folding techniques and geometric patterns, I also discovered the concept of "organic geometry."
+Geometric forms can grow and develop based on principles of symmetry and proportion, allowing us to create various shapes without the need for measurement tools.
+Through geometry, we can express structure, proportion, symmetry, harmony, and rhythm, and find the same beauty and wisdom observed in nature's growth and patterns.
+One example illustrating this is the construction of the 'golden section,' which showcases the captivating process of organic geometry.

 Image by Rafael Araujo - www.rafael-araujo.com